abrifuh6/aws-notes/README.md

 - **EC2 Instances:** Provision and maintain infrastructure (EC2 instances with ECS agents).
 - **Fargate (Serverless):** Managed by AWS, no need to manage underlying infrastructure.

----

-This version includes engaging formatting, sections, and visuals to make it more user-friendly and visually appealing.